mnot/I-D/for-the-users/draft.md

 Internet.
 By prioritising the concerns of end users, we assure that it reaches the greatest number of people, thereby delivering greater utility by maximising its network effect.

+In doing so, our goal is not to avoid all potential harm to or constraint of end users; rather, it's to give guidance in a particular situation -- when we've identified a conflict between the needs of end users and another stakeholder (e.g., a network operator), and need a "tiebreaker", we should err on the side of finding a solution that doesn't harm end users.
+Note that "harm" is not defined in this document; that is something that the relevant body (e.g., Working Group) needs to discuss.

 ## Notational Conventions